kronn/ptimelog/README.md

 - show
 - upload
 - edit
+- add
+- version

 ### Date-Identifier

 To handle a specific date, the format YYYY-MM-DD is expected, e.g. 2017-12-25.
 Please note that you should not work on that day, unless you bring presents.

 For reusability in a shell-history the following keywords are supported: